CASPer Practice MMI Practice Course Pricing Contact Log In

 Applies to: CASPer & MMI

-Describe the situation and your feelings, share what you learned (or would learn) about yourself, and explain how it has shaped you or will guide your future actions.
+Describe the situation and how you felt (or would feel), reflect on what you learned (or might learn) about yourself, and explain what you carry forward.

 Examples